microsoft/teams-ai/README.md

 2. [API-Reference](getting-started/02.API-REFERENCE.md) - this guide will help you understand the API reference.
 3. [Prompt injection](getting-started/03.PROMPT-INJECTION.md) - this guide will help you learn the basics of avoiding prompt injection in your bot.

-## Join us for the Global Teams Hackathon event!
+# Join us for the Global Teams Hackathon event

-To sign up, visit [https://aka.ms/teams-hackathon](https://aka.ms/teams-hackathon).
+To sign up, visit [https://aka.ms/hack-together-teams](https://aka.ms/hack-together-teams).

+> HackTogether is your playground for coding and experimenting with Microsoft Teams.
+With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
+The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

 ## License